|Feature Article - July 2002

 Ironically, children are often taught in public schools that people descended from monkeys.
 Students are likely to be confused by that and ask their teachers, “If humans descended from monkeys, why are there still monkeys? ”.
 Again, the criticism should be leveled against the public school science curriculum, not creationists.

 As Scientific American said, it is more accurate to say that the theory of evolution says that both humans and apes descended from a common UNKNOWN ancestor, the existence of which one must accept by faith.

 7. Evolution cannot explain how life first appeared on earth.

-The origin of life remains very much a mystery, but biochemists have learned about how primitive nucleic acids, amino acids and other building blocks of life could have formed and organized themselves into self-replicating, self-sustaining units, laying the foundation for cellular biochemistry. [emphasis supplied] 14
+The origin of life remains very much a mystery, but biochemists have learned about how primitive nucleic acids, amino acids and other building blocks of life could have formed and organized themselves into self-replicating, self-sustaining units, laying the foundation for cellular biochemistry.
+14

 Evolution certainly cannot explain how life first appeared on Earth.
 The origin of life does remain very much a mystery.
 There is no nonsense there!
 But biochemists have NOT learned how primitive nucleic acids, amino acids and other building blocks of life could have formed and organized themselves into self-replicating, self-sustaining units, laying the foundation for cellular biochemistry.
 In fact, they now know many more reasons why chemicals can’t spontaneously form something living than they did in the 1950’s.
 The more they study the origin of life, the more apparent it is that life could not have formed spontaneously.